 - Navigation System and radar have been updated;

-- a digital anti-skid braking system allowing to reduce landing distance up to 30% have been installed;
+- a digital anti-skid braking system allowing to reduce landing distance by up to 30% has been installed;

 - crew reduced from 6 to 4 members, and the comfort level of the crew rest cabin has been improved;

-- military oxygen equipment has been exchanged for the civil one;
+- military oxygen equipment has been exchanged for civil one;

 - reinforced wheels and tires have been installed;